thu-tram/mangg-may-tinh/routing/distance-vector.md

 If we implemented split horizon, R3 would not advertise its route back to R2 at this point.

-In the poison reverse approach, R3 explicitly sends an advertisement back to R2: ``I'm R3, and A is infinity away from me.''
+In the poison reverse approach, R3 explicitly sends an advertisement back to R2: "I'm R3, and A is infinity away from me."

 <img width="900px" src="/assets/routing/2-073-poisonreverse3.png">